SakuGlumoff/dynamic-jenkins-node/README.md

 ## Node requirements

-Now, the requirements for making all this work aren'tvery difficult.
+Now, the requirements for making all this work aren't very difficult.
 All your node needs to run
 are:
   * Java 8 or higher (depending on current [Jenkins version recommendations][])
-  * More than 512 Mb of RAM (depending of your usage of the nore)
+  * More than 512 Mb of RAM (depending of your usage of the node)
   * Some hard drive space (depending on your usage of course)
   * Latest version of *curl* and *wget*